capstone-projects-2024-fall/devs-and-dragons/documentation/docs/requirements/features-and-requirements.md

+* Game must be able grade answers based on correct and incorrect user(s) input:

   * Users must be able to see GPT's grading feedback during an ongoing quest, so they may know if they can continue onto the rest of the quest.

   * GPT must not mark an irrelevant answer (such as blank answer, answer irrelavant to the question, or answers that try to cheat) as a valid solution (which would let user(s) move on to the next question).

   * GPT must rate the answers as either valid or invalid, determing the course of the quest/game.

-* Answer quality must be indicated/viewable to the user using 5 stars and the amount these 5 stars are filled.
+  * Answer quality must be indicated/viewable to the user using 5 stars and the amount they're filled.

 * User(s) must only be able to move on to the next question after they submit a "valid" answer.